meltemarsl/Deep-Learning-Course-Report/README.md

 # Deep Learning Course Booklet

-This a booklet I prepared while taking the following online courses:
+This is the booklet I prepared while taking the following online courses:

 1-Neural Networks and Deep Learning